Ruscigno/back-end-take-home/SUBMISSION.md

  - There are inconsistencies in * .csv data.
  - Since this exercise only asks for a shortest route endpoint, I did not include any other endpoint.
  - As I am participating in the Toronto LEAP event, I have many other tech tests to do, so I kept this one as simple as possible
- - I simply load all the data into memory on startup.
- - The project includes a Swagger 2 frontend for convenience.

 ### Compilation
 You should have Java 1.8, Maven and Git client already installed